firyal-salsa/Ankasa-Frontend/README.md

 <p align="center">
     <a href="https://ankasa.online/" target="blank">View Demo</a>
 </p>
 <p>Ankasa is a web application for booking plane tickets.
-This website has features to login, sign up, forgot password, home, view a list of flight schedules, book plane tickets, edit user profiles, and logout</p>
+This website has features to login, sign up, forgot password, home, view a list of flight schedules, book plane tickets, edit user profiles, and logout.
+To find out more information about this website please see below</p>
 <br />

+## ScreenShoot
 <table>
   <tr>
     <th>